History of Buddhism - Gotama's Story

 Later the Buddha sat down in countless variations of Lotus position.

-Similarly important in the history of Buddhism were the Greek style discourses, the councils.
+Similarly important in the history of Buddhism were the Greek style discourses, the councils about the Buddha's teachings.

 Sectarian factions of Buddhism

-The councils resulted only in continuous defections of sects and sub sects.
+But the councils only resulted in continuous defections of sects and sub sects.

-Every group insisted on maintaining its interpretation of the Buddha's sutras and his codes of behaviour.
+Every group insisted on maintaining the true interpretation of the Buddha's sutras and his code of behaviour.

 History of Buddhism in India